Mortal Kombat Legends: Snow Blind

-Mortal Kombat Legends: Snow Blind is a 2022 American direct-to-video adult animated martial arts film based on the Mortal Kombat franchise, directed by Rick Morales and written by Jeremy Adams, produced by Warner Bros.
+Mortal Kombat Legends: Snow Blind is a 2022 adult animated martial arts film based on the Mortal Kombat franchise, directed by Rick Morales and written by Jeremy Adams, produced by Warner Bros.
 Animation and animated by South Korean studio Digital eMation.
-Snow Blind was released on October 11, 2022, and is the third installment in the Mortal Kombat Legends series.
-The film borrows elements from the plot of Mortal Kombat: Deadly Alliance, Mortal Kombat: Deception and Mortal Kombat 11, and is a direct sequel to Mortal Kombat Legends: Battle of the Realms (2021).
+Snow Blind was released direct-to-video on October 11, 2022, and is the third installment in the Mortal Kombat Legends film series.
+The film borrows elements from the plot of Mortal Kombat: Deadly Alliance, Mortal Kombat: Deception and Mortal Kombat 11, and is a standalone sequel to Mortal Kombat Legends: Battle of the Realms (2021).
 It received mixed-to-positive reviews.

-A stand-alone prequel, Cage Match, was released in 2023.
+A prequel, Mortal Kombat Legends: Cage Match, was released in 2023.

 Plot

 Decades after Shao Kahn's defeat in Mortal Kombat, Earthrealm has been attacked by undead revenants and become a wasteland of isolated cities.
 The Black Dragon clan — Kira, Kobra, Ferra/Torr, Drahmin, Kabal, Erron Black, No Face, Dairou, Tremor, and Jarek, along with an aged Shang Tsung — has annexed these cities, with their leader Kano declaring himself king.

 Meanwhile, an aged Kuai Liang has abandoned the title of Sub-Zero and lives a farmer's life.
 Kabal, Kira, and Kobra assault him and steal his supplies before entering an untouched city that is the home of the brash young warrior Kenshi.
 He defeats the trio in combat but spares their lives, and they flee but later return to the city with fellow clansman Tremor and Shang Tsung in tow.
 When Kenshi announces himself by his full name, his surname Takahashi catches Shang Tsung's attention, and after Kenshi is defeated by Tremor, he intervenes and prevents his execution.

 Under the alias of "Song", he tells Kenshi of a powerful sword called "Sento" that could be used to defeat the Black Dragon.
 Kenshi is lured to a desert where the Well of Souls is located, and when he opens it, energy surges from the well and blinds Kenshi, while Shang Tsung absorbs it and is rejuvenated with a younger form, after which he throws Kenshi into the well and leaves him to die.
 However, Kenshi hears the mystic sword Sento speaking to him telepathically; he takes the weapon and frees himself from the well.

 Shang Tsung later attacks Kano, killing several of his Black Dragon henchmen before being slain himself by Kano after he is unable to consume his soul due to Kano being cybernetic, but not before Kano reveals he had predicted Shang Tsung's betrayal, hinting at a grander design to his rule.